 Teaching and clinical supervision are great ways to keep myself current with new developments in my profession, and to encourage the growth of other professionals.

-I supervise doctoral students in Psychology at The University of Detroit Mercy while they are working at the University’s Psychological Clinic.
+I am a Lecturer and I supervise doctoral students in Psychology at The University of Detroit Mercy while they are working at the University’s Psychological Clinic.
+This includes supervising treatment cases and teaching a course on assessment at the Clinic.

 I have also, for many years, provided consultation and supervision to limited-license and fully-licensed psychologists in private practice.